-For chemicals identified as CMCOPCs, maximum concentrations predicted by AT123D in groundwater directly below the source areas and at the downgradient receptor locations were compared to the applicable RVAAP facility-wide background concentrations, as well as RVAAP FWCUGs for the Resident Receptor Adult, MCLs, and RSLs.
-If the predicted maximum concentration of a CMCOPC was higher than its facility-wide background concentration and the lowest risk-based screening value (i.e., Resident Receptor Adult FWCUG, MCL, or RSL), the chemical was retained as a CMCOC.
-If the predicted maximum concentration of a CMCOPC in groundwater directly below the source areas and at the downgradient receptor location was lower than the screening criteria, the chemical was not considered a CMCOC.
+For chemicals identified as final CMCOPCs, maximum concentrations predicted by AT123D in groundwater directly below the source areas and at the downgradient receptor locations were compared to the applicable RVAAP facility-wide background concentrations, as well as RVAAP FWCUGs for the Resident Receptor Adult, MCLs, and RSLs.
+If the predicted maximum concentration of a final CMCOPC was higher than its facility-wide background concentration and the lowest risk-based screening value (i.e., Resident Receptor Adult FWCUG, MCL, or RSL), the chemical was retained as a CMCOC for WOE evaluation.
+If the predicted maximum concentration of a final CMCOPC in groundwater directly below the source areas and at the downgradient receptor location was lower than the screening criteria, the chemical was eliminated as a CMCOC and was not considered in the WOE evaluation.